Adricarpin/Flask-REST-API/README.md

 ```

 Then we have to add the classes as resources.
-For doing that, we use the ```add_resource``` method, specifying the name of the class and the url where they will go.
+For doing that, we use the ```add_resource``` method, specifying the name of the class and the URL where they will go.

 ```python
 api.add_resource(index, '/')